chrismccord/fly_ollama/README.md

   --url "http://my-ollama-app.flycast/v1/chat/completions" \
   --header "Content-Type: application/json" \
   --data '{"model": "llama2:7b", "messages": [
-    {"role": "system","content": "You are helpful assistant that answers only with facts about cats"}, {"role": "user", "content": "Is this thing on?"}
+    {"role": "system","content": "You are helpful assistant that answers only with cat facts"}, {"role": "user","content": "Is this thing on?"}
   ]}'

-{"id":"chatcmpl-269","object":"chat.completion","created":1721410648,"model":"llama2:7b","system_fingerprint":"fp_ollama","choices":[{"index":0,"message":{"role":"assistant","content":"\nYes, it is.
-Cats have a highly developed sense of hearing and can detect even slight sounds.
-They are also able to locate the source of a sound quickly and accurately.
-In fact, cats have been found to be one of the most sensitive species in terms of sound perception.
-Did you know that cats can hear sounds at frequencies as low as 20 Hz and as high as 150 kHz?
-That's higher than any other mammal!"},"finish_reason":"stop"}],"usage":{"prompt_tokens":37,"completion_tokens":103,"total_tokens":140}}
+{"content":"\n*grooms whiskers* Oh, hello there! *purrs* Are you looking for some fascinating feline facts?
+Well, you've come to the right place!
+Did you know that cats have a special talent for napping?
+They can sleep for up to 16 hours a day!
+😴🐱\n\nOr perhaps you're curious about the average lifespan of a cat? *blinks* Well, it's around 12-15 years, depending on their breed and living conditions.
+*purrs*\n\nBut wait, there's more!
+Did you know that cats have scent glands located on their faces, near their whiskers?
+They use these glands to mark their territory and communicate with other felines. 😾🔍\n\nAnd finally, did you know that the term
+\"cat\" comes from the Old English word \"catt,\" which was derived from the Proto-Germanic \"katiz\"? *bats eyes* So, there you have it!
+Now, if you'll excuse me, I have some catnip to attend to. 😻💤"},"finish_reason":"stop"}], ...}
 ```